 1. Ser la leche (Literally: To be the milk)

-Ever wanted to enthuse about something in Spanish but already exhausted classic words like genial or bien?
+Have you ever wanted to be enthused about something in Spanish but already exhausted classic words like genial or bien?
 Well, next time you want to say that something or someone is really cool, you can use the idiom ser la leche.

 For example: ‘Me encanta esa película, ¡es la leche!’ = ‘I love that film, it’s the best!’.